 “Proposed Transaction” means an offer by a Participant to enter into a transaction with Enron through the Sponsor Platform for the purchase of Specified Product from Enron, or sale of Specified Product to Enron, in either case at a price posted by Enron on the Sponsor Platform.

-"Regulatory Event" means any event in which Sponsor, the Sponsor Platform, or their respective business activities becomes subject to regulation under the Commodities Exchange Act, as amended, becomes subject to regulation by the Commodities Futures Trading Commission, or becomes subject to any legal or regulatory proceeding, investigation, action, or review that can reasonably be expected to have a material adverse effect on the Sponsor, the Sponsor Platform, or their ability to conduct their respective businesses.
+"Regulatory Event" means any event in which (i) Sponsor, the Sponsor Platform, or their respective businesses (A) becomes subject to regulation under the Commodities Exchange Act, as amended, (B) becomes subject to regulation by the Commodities Futures Trading Commission, or (C) becomes subject to any regulatory proceeding, investigation, action, inquiry or review during the pendency of which Sponsor or the Sponsor Platform is prohibited from conducting their respective businesses in the manner contemplated by this Agreement; or (ii) as a result of this Agreement or Enron's peformance hereunder, Enron, its Affiliates, the Enron Platform, or their respective businesses (A) becomes subject to regulation under the Commodities Exchange Act, as amended, (B) becomes subject to regulation by the Commodities Futures Trading Commission, or (C) becomes subject to any regulatory proceeding, investigation, action, inquiry or review that could reasonably be expected to have an Enron Material Adverse Effect.
+[Note: although there is no place for it in this Agreement (it may be appropriate in the Investment Agreements), we are anticipating that True Quote will obtain a no-action letter from the CFTC in substance reasonably acceptable to Enron as a condition precedent to the parties' obligations under this Agreement].

-"Representatives” means any party's directors, officers, employees, agents, representatives, and Affiliates.
+"Representatives” means any party's directors, officers, employees, agents, representatives, and Affiliates, and their respective directors, officers, employees, and agents.

 “Specified Products” means the commodities and derivative products set forth on Schedule A hereto, as it may be amended from time to time pursuant to Section 3.

+"Sponsor Material Adverse Effect" means a material adverse effect on (i) the financial position or results of operation of Sponsor or the Sponsor Platform; (ii) the commercial or operational integrity or security of the Sponsor Platform or Sponsor's data, systems and software; (iii) the ability of Sponsor or the Sponsor Platform to conduct their respective businesses substantially in the manner contemplated by this Agreement.
 “Sponsor Price Interface” means the Interface described in Exhibit C.

 “Sponsor Transaction Interface” means the Interface described in Exhibit D.

-"Technology Failure" means (i) any failure of any aspect of the Sponsor Platform (whether with respect to technology, personnel, or otherwise), as a result of which Participants are substantially unable to conduct trading activities on the Sponsor Platform for any period of five (5) consecutive days or on more than five (5) occasions in any thirty (30) period, or (ii) any failure of any Interface for which Sponsor is responsible, as a result of which Participants are substantially unable to conduct trading activities with Enron through the Sponsor Platform for any period of five (5) consecutive days or on more than five (5) occasions in any thirty (30) day period.
+"Sponsor Technology Failure" means (i) any failure of any aspect of the Sponsor Platform (whether with respect to technology, personnel, or otherwise), as a result of which Participants are substantially unable to conduct trading activities on the Sponsor Platform for any period of five (5) consecutive days or on more than five (5) occasions in any thirty (30) period, or (ii) any failure of any Interface for which Sponsor is responsible, as a result of which Participants are substantially unable to conduct trading activities with Enron through the Sponsor Platform for any period of five (5) consecutive days or on more than five (5) occasions in any thirty (30) day period.

 "Transaction Search Interface" means the Interface described in Exhibit G.

 2. Term.
-This Agreement shall be effective for a period of two (2) years from the date hereof (the "Initial Term"); provided, that Enron may extend the Initial Term for successive additional periods of one (1) year each (each, an "Extended Term") upon delivery of written notice to Sponsor at any time prior to the expiration of the Initial Term or the Extended Term (as applicable); provided further that this Agreement may be terminated prior to the expiration of the Initial Term or any Extended Term pursuant to Section 10.
+This Agreement shall be effective for a period of thirty (30) months from the date hereof (the "Initial Term"); provided, that Enron may extend the Initial Term for successive additional periods of one (1) year each (each, an "Extended Term", and together with the Initial Term, the "Term") upon delivery of written notice to Sponsor at any time prior to the expiration of the Initial Term or the Extended Term (as applicable); provided further that this Agreement may be terminated prior to the expiration of the Initial Term or any Extended Term pursuant to Section 11.

 3. Scope of Agreement.